meteora277/scheduler/README.md

 ##### you will be prompted with a confirm message
 ![Delete scheduled interview](/docs/delete-interview.gif)

-This project was created with React and the backend was provided by lighthouse labs
+This project was created with React and the backend was provided by lighthouse labs.
+During production we learned to use many different testing libraries, including Storybook, Jest, React-testing-library, and cypress.

 ## Setup